 For Americans, it may sound strange to use olive oil in sweet dishes, but to many cultures around the Mediterranean Sea it's second nature.
 Olive oil cake has been made for centuries, and while this blueberry version isn't a traditional recipe, it goes a long way toward making the case for baking with olive oil.

-Italian olive oil cakes are reminiscent of pound cake, with a moist, spongey texture and a light olive oil flavor.
+Olive oil cakes are reminiscent of pound cake, with a moist, spongy texture and a light olive oil flavor.
 They are commonly flavored with citrus, but can be made with just about any fruit.
 I like to serve mine with a scoop of frozen yogurt in a complementary flavor (in this case, cinnamon or almond).

 Is olive oil cake healthier than traditional cake?